bruceravel/demeter/documents/DPG/_sources/intro.txt

 I will, on occassion in this document, point the reader to web sites where more of the programming details can be found.

+.. rubric:: Footnotes

+.. [#f1] This isn't really true now that :demeter:`larch` exists.
+   When I started writing :demeter:`demeter` |nd| and first write this document, it was most certainly true.